Ben Revere: Minor leagues

+Major leagues

-He made his major league debut on September 7, 2010, as a pinch hitter for Denard Span, striking out against Kansas City Royals' pitcher Jesse Chavez.
+Revere made his major league debut on September 7, 2010, as a pinch hitter for Denard Span, striking out against Kansas City Royals' pitcher Jesse Chavez.
 He remained in the game, replacing Span in center field.
-He recorded his first major league run batted in (RBI) on September 18, 2010, when he grounded out to score J. J. Hardy in a game against the Oakland Athletics.
+He recorded his first major league run batted in (RBI) on September 18, when he grounded out to score J. J. Hardy in a game against the Oakland Athletics.
 He recorded his first major league hit a day later.

-Revere began the 2011 season with the Twins' Class AAA affiliate, the Rochester Red Wings of the International League.
+Revere began the 2011 season with the Twins' Triple-A affiliate, the Rochester Red Wings of the International League.
 In May, Revere was called up to Minnesota to play left field for the injured Delmon Young.
 Soon after Young's return, Span was placed on the seven-day disabled list with a concussion.
 As a result, Revere was given another position to play.

 In late 2012, Revere amassed a 21-game hitting streak, his career best.
 He finished the 2012 season playing 124 major league games with a .294 batting average, no home runs, and 32 RBIs.

 Philadelphia Phillies

 On December 6, 2012, Revere was traded to the Philadelphia Phillies in exchange for Vance Worley and Trevor May.
 Revere was picked to lead off the Phillies' Opening Day lineup for the 2013 season against the Atlanta Braves over Jimmy Rollins after a strong spring training performance.
-After acquiring Revere, Phillies General Manager (GM) Rubén Amaro Jr. commented, "He can go to the top of the order or bottom of the order.
+After acquiring Revere, Phillies General Manager (GM) Rubén Amaro Jr. said, "He can go to the top of the order or bottom of the order.
 Either way, for us it was about the defense and the speed.
 We like athletic players and he's certainly that.
 He has great energy, a fantastic defender.
 And those are priorities for us."